Our conservation work on northern quolls was featured in Attenborough's Ark. Needless to say this is a career highlight!

-Our research was featured in an iconic Australian comic strip, First dog on the Moon.
-This has to be a career highlight!
+Our northern quoll research was featured on the iconic Australian comic strip, First dog on the Moon.
+This is certainly another career highlight!

 Restricting toad's access to water could halt the toad invasion

 Cane toads recently invaded desert regions of Australia.
 How do cane toads survive in this hot, dry, semi-arid landscape?

 Honours student Daniel Florance radio-tracked adult toads and discovered that adult toads have to soak in farm dams every 3 days to survive.
 Hence, the provision of artificial water (bore-fed dams) for grazing livestock has enabled toads to survive in arid regions of Australia.